 Stridor can be a life-threatening emergency because it can indicate that something is blocking the airways.
 This is a harsh squeaking noise that occurs with every breath, and the pitch may be high or low.
 This is not necessarily a sign of COPD, but it can occur if something blocks the airway.
 Other causes of stridor include:

 Rhonchi is similar to wheezing but is lower pitched and sounds similar to snoring.
 It is typically heard on exhalation.
-It generally is an indication that the airways have thickened with mucus and is generally an indication of either bronchitis or COPD.
+It generally is an indication that the airways have thickened with mucus and of bronchitis or COPD.

 Whooping is a lung sound typically not heard with COPD.
 This is distinctive of pertussis, or whooping cough.
 Whooping is a distinctive lung sound where a high-pitched gasp occurs after a bout of coughing.
-A whooping cough is highly contagious and can occur simultaneously with COPD, however.
+A whooping cough is highly contagious and can occur simultaneously with COPD.

-Mediastinal crunch, also known as Hamman’s sign, indicates that air is trapped in the air space between the lungs, called the mediastinum.
-This sound is scratchy and “crunchy” and occurs in time with the heartbeat.
-It typically occurs as a result of a collapsed lung, but can also indicate COPD, pneumonia, and cystic fibrosis.
+Also known as Hamman’s sign, this indicates that air is trapped in the air space between the lungs, called the mediastinum.
+This sound is scratchy and crunchy and occurs in time with the heartbeat.
+It typically occurs as a result of a collapsed lung, but can also indicate COPD, pneumonia and cystic fibrosis.